michelle-miller/conversation/upgrading.md

     When you upgrade your workspace, the latest version of the API is enabled in the tool, and the "Try it out" pane begins to use the newest features.
 3. Test the upgraded workspace.
 4. After evaluating the duplicate workspace to understand how the upgrade will impact your application, apply the upgrade to your primary workspace.
-5. Upgrade your application by changing the message API call to use the latest API version.
+5. Upgrade your application.
+To do so, change the message API calls it uses to specify the latest API version.
+For API version details, see the [release notes](release-notes.html#service-api-versioning).